parkin/drndic-website/README.md

 ```

 and it will build the SASS files, the site, start the server, **and** watch for any source code changes and rebuild automatically if changes are detected.

+## Making Changes

+### Branches

+#### publish

+The [publish](https://github.com/parkin/drndic-website/tree/publish) branch is where I keep the code for the website after it has been built by [Jekyll].
+That name is reserved, **do not modify the publish branch**.

+### Adding publication, news posts

+In the folders `publications/_posts`, `news/_posts`, you'll find Markdown files that are the current posts.
+In each folder, there is also a `.template` file that contains the base template needed to define a new post in that folder.
+So, to create a new post, simply copy an old post or copy `.template`.

+### Adding new members

+Currently, the members are stored in a data YAML file, [_data/members.yml](https://github.com/parkin/drndic-website/blob/master/_data/members.yml).
+To add new members, just edit the file, see the current formatting.

+### Modifying the css

+Currently, all of my css (it's actually sass) modifications are in `scss/_settings.scss`.
+So make any style changes in `scss/_settings.scss` for now.
+This file is included in `scss/app.scss`, which gets compiled to `css/app.css` by a grunt task.

 [Jekyll]: http://jekyllrb.com/